omkarvgavade/reeco/README.md

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/ftxPpm8/ezgif-com-video-to-gif.gif" alt="ezgif-com-video-to-gif" border="0"></a>
 ## How to run the project on local
-1. Clone the repository and use the 'yarn install' command in terminal
+1. Clone the repository and use the 'npm install' command in terminal
-2. run the command 'yarn start' in the terminal to start the app at port 3000.
+2. run the command 'npm start' in the terminal to start the app at port 3000.

 ### Demo - Deployed over Netlify
 [Deployed link](reeco-app-by-omkar.netlify.app)